Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Detective Sergeants routinely work within the criminal justice system (including occasionally testifying in courtrooms) to help lawyers and law enforcement assess and enforce justice.
 Be aware that a Criminal Justice degree may only help you pursue this career if you’re already a police officer and may require outside training.
 University of Phoenix does not promise this outcome through its programs.

-On average, police officers and detectives make $65,170 per year, according to Bureau of Labor Statistics (BLS), which also notes that this role is growing by about five percent per year nationally.,
+As of May 2023, police officers and detectives make between $45,790 and $117,100, with a media wage of $74,910, according to Bureau of Labor Statistics (BLS), which also notes that this role is growing by about three percent per year nationally.

 Police Sergeant